On the Road Again: Looking Ahead to the 2021 SEMA Show

-The excitement is also building at Brenton Productions, where plans are in the works for multimedia coverage of this year’s SEMA Show – including a prime-time TV special for MotorTrend network, social media content tied to the TV special, and a collection of podcast episodes profiling various builders as they prepare to exhibit their automotive creations.
+The excitement is also building at Brenton Productions, where plans are in the works for multimedia coverage of this year’s SEMA Show – including TV segments that will air on MotorTrend network, social media content, and a collection of podcast episodes profiling various builders as they prepare to exhibit their automotive creations.

 “SEMA is the best time of year for us,” says Matt Allegretti, Senior Producer at Brenton Productions.
 “It’s one of the highlights of our production season.”